aniagaska/leelumadethis/README.md

 The domain is [leelumadethis.lol](http://leelumadethis.lol) because Leelu is a cat and the lol was available.
 Leelu once danced on the keyboard that Aly was using to write a manuscript and nearly lost the entire thing.
 She also set her author photo as the desktop background!
 The manuscript was recovered and Leelu's crime was thwarted.

 ### Make this for your loved one
-If you know someone who makes things that gets reviews online, please feel free to follow Emily's example and screenshot the good ones.
+If you know someone who makes things that gets reviews online, please feel free to screenshot the good ones and make this for them.